 pi / 180.

-(15) The prime symbol appears near Y because the conversion from RGB usually involves encoded RGB colors, so that Y′ (luma) will be similar to luminance, but not the same as luminance (Y).
+- (14) The prime symbol appears near Y because the conversion from RGB usually involves encoded RGB colors, so that Y′ (luma) is not the same as luminance (Y).
 (See C. Poynton, "YUV and luminance considered harmful".)
 However, that symbol is left out in function names and other names in the pseudocode for convenience only.

 - Using the white point

-[0.9642, 1, 0.8249] can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles (this is the D50/2 white point given in CIE Publication 15 before it was corrected).
+[0.9642, 1, 0.8249] can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles (this corresponds to the D50/2 white point given in CIE Publication 15 before it was corrected).

 - The printing industry uses the D50 illuminant for historical reasons (see A. Kraushaar, "Why the printing industry is not using D65?", 2009).